-AITRP trainees learn new skills
+AITRP trainees learn new skills in

-in areas ranging from
+areas ranging from epidemiology

-to bioethics, which they then
+to microbiology to bioethics, which

-pass on to others, thereby
+they then pass on to others, thereby

-expanding their country's pool
+expanding their country's pool of

 To meet these new challenges, Fogarty has consolidated AITRP with another implementation research training effort, into the new Fogarty HIV Research Training Program.
 While the areas for training permitted under the new program will be broad - to include various aspects of HIV-related research - each project will focus on building or strengthening capacity in a particular scientific or critical research infrastructure area of importance to a developing country institution.
 The new initiative will measure outcome indicators focused on increased research capacity for more meaningful monitoring and evaluation.

 As AITRP transitions to this new program after a quarter century, those who participated take stock of its accomplishments.
 "I remember when AITRP was just an idea in '85.
 To see it evolve in the magnificent way it has is really hard to believe.
 The breadth of the effect of AITRP has been remarkable," said Dr. Charles Carpenter of Brown University.

 Summing up the widely held position among AITRP grantees, Beyer concluded: "There's no question that the training and the empowerment of the developing country scientists and their institutions to do AIDS research has just been enormous.
 Without it, we would not be anywhere near where we are today in the global response.
 It is a powerful legacy."